-14 Article 13(3) of the Barcelona Convention.
+14 Article 13.3 of the Barcelona Convention (1995).

-5. POLLUTION CONTROL
+6. POLLUTION CONTROL

-5.1 A scientific assessment of pollution related problems of the Mediterranean region is only the first step towards action to prevent, abate and control pollution and its effects.
-Therefore, the substantive focus of MED POL-Phase II was gradually shifting from the assessment of the problems related to pollution to the development of proposals for concrete pollution control measures.
-Taking into account the data and information obtained in the previous phases of MED POL, and relying on a permanent system for keeping the present assessment up to date through activities envisaged in section 4 of the present document, MED POL-Phase III shall further emphasize the development of proposals for pollution control measures, and the compliance with the measures adopted by the Contracting Parties, as its central activities.
+6.1 A scientific assessment of pollution-related problems of the Mediterranean region is only the first step towards action to prevent, abate and control pollution and its effects.
+Therefore, the substantive focus of MED POL-Phase II gradually shifted from assessment of the problems related to pollution to the development of proposals for concrete pollution control measures.
+Taking into account the data and information obtained in the previous phases of MED POL and relying on a permanent system for keeping the present assessment up to date through activities envisaged in Section 5 of the present document, MED POL-Phase III will further emphasize the development of action plans, programmes and measures for the control of pollution and compliance with those adopted by the Contracting Parties, as its central activities.